The ultimate drag-and-drop LVGL editor & GUI builder.

 Can multiple people edit a project at the same time?

 Yes.
-PicoPixel supports real-time collaborative editing — one of five workspace modes.
-Multiple team members can work on the same project simultaneously, leave feedback with annotations, and see each other's changes live.
+PicoPixel supports real-time collaborative editing.
+Multiple team members can work on the same project simultaneously, leave comments and annotations, and see each other's changes live.
+Built-in version control lets you create checkpoints to track changes, and notifications keep you informed when a teammate leaves feedback on your work.

 What code does PicoPixel export?